 Homeschooling has been such a positive experience for our family, I can’t help but shout its praises!
 And one thing I learned (or was reminded of) while at our local homeschool conference is how little academics matter in the grand scope of life.
-You know what truly matters?
-Raising our kids to be godly men & women.

 Choosing to homeschool may seem like you are making your life as a parent harder, but I beg to differ.
 In my experience, and from what I have heard many veteran homeschool parents confirm, homeschooling actually makes parenting easier in so many ways.
 Though, it will take intention, diligence, and dedication on your part before you start reaping the benefits.
 Good habits/routines take time to implement.

 - More time together for character training, Bible study, and meaningful conversations equal less chance for bitterness, grudges, or bad attitudes to grow or linger.